Corrective Procedures for:

 - Revisional eyelid surgery

-The correction of ptosis involves a surgical repair that is generally performed under sedation in the operating room.
-An incision is made in the upper eyelidsimilar to a blepharoplasty incision.
-The weakened or streched ligaments are tightened thus allowing the eyelid to return to its normal height.
+The correction of ptosis involves a surgical repair that is generally performed under sedation by our ophthalmologist, Dr. Syed Ahmad in the operating room.
+An incision is made in the upper eyelid similar to a blepharoplasty incision.
+The weakened or stretched ligaments are tightened, thus allowing the eyelid to return to its normal height.
 Most commonly dissolvable sutures are used to close the skin incision.
 Improved vision should be immediately apparent postoperatively and recovery is well-tolerated.
 Correction of ptosis can make a dramatic improvement in vision and appearance in allowing the person to appear more alert and awake and ultimately see better.

 If you are looking for corrections for eyelid malpositions in Plano, Texas, please call Texas Eye & Aesthetic Center today at 972-519-9933 to learn more about your treatment options.